Jooyoung01/jooyoung01.github.io/_projects/1_project.md

   </div>
 </div>
 <div class="caption">
-The left screen displays footage from a Regular camera, while the right screen shows footage from an Infrared camera.
-The top screen captures daytime, and the bottom screen captures nighttime, both with detections made by a trained model.
+The videos on the left column were captured by a regular camera, while the videos on the right column were taken using an infrared camera.
+The top row of videos were taken during the daytime, while the bottom row features nighttime footage.
 </div>
+The models were trained on separate datasets.
+Both the regular and infrared cameras were synchronized during the recording process.
+The video datasets were recorded by me and my team on the California 710 freeway, a location well-known for its heavy truck traffic.
 <div class="row justify-content-sm-center">
   <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/proj_pic/truck_resutls.png" title="truck result image" class="img-fluid rounded z-depth-1" %}